mmbdtp/2022/modules/sequence-analysis/_posts/2000-01-05-pathogen-genomics.md

 ##### 13.00.
 Instructions for PBL on mobile genetic elements (Alikhan, Pallen)

 - Exercise: [Detecting plasmids and prophages](/seq-analysis/detect_plasmid) in our genome using web-based tools
-- Additional [Exercise: Detecting plasmids and prophages](/seq-analysis/detect_plasmid_cli) in our genome using command line tools.
+- Additional [Exercise: Detecting plasmids](/seq-analysis/detect_plasmid_cli) in our genome using command line tools.

 ##### 14.00.
 Progress review on problem-based-learning (Alikhan, Pallen)